tapis-project/application-repository/jupyter-notebook/README.md

 ## Details

-Jupyter Notebook HPC is an interactive app.
-This means that while Jupyter Notebook HPC is running on a compute node, the user can access the Jupyter Notebook interface in a web browser on their local machine.
+The jupyter-notebook app is interactive This means that while the app is running on a compute node, the user can access the Jupyter Notebook interface in a web browser on their local machine.

 During job runtime, Tapis produces an output file which contains:
 * Output and warnings from the running script
 * The URL for the Notebook session
 * The password needed to log into the session

 The user can view the output file's contents while the job is still running to get the URL and password.
-After copy-pasting the URL into the browser and providing the login password, the user can interact with Jupyter Notebook as normal until the job is manually stopped or it exceeds the maximum job runtime as specified in the app definition.
+After copy-pasting the URL into the browser and providing the login password, the user can interact with the Jupyter Notebook as normal until the job is manually stopped or it exceeds the maximum job runtime as specified in the app definition.
 <br><br>

-## Using the Jupyter Notebook HPC app
+## Using the jupyter-notebook app

-Use the _app_definition.json_ file as a reference for creating the Jupyter Notebook HPC app.
+Use the _app_definition.json_ file as a reference for creating the jupyter-notebook app.
 Simply download the file or copy its contents and [create the app](https://tapis.readthedocs.io/en/latest/technical/apps.html#creating-an-application).

 To run the app on a specified system instead of a publicly shared one, users can add an "execSystemId" key-value pair under the "jobAttributes" field in the app definition: